MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/search-jobs.md

 # Run search jobs in Azure Monitor

-Search jobs are asynchronous queries that fetch records into a new search table within your workspace for further analytics.
+A search job is an asynchronous query you run on any data in your Log Analytics - in both interactive or long-term retention - that makes the query results available for interactive queries in a new search table within your workspace.
 The search job uses parallel processing and can run for hours across large datasets.
 This article describes how to create a search job and how to query its resulting data.

 This video explains when and how to use search jobs: